Is Neoprene Waterproof And Is It Safe?

 What Is Neoprene?

-Neoprene, also known as polychloroprene, is a synthetic rubber produced by the polymerization of chloroprene.
-Originally developed in 1930 by DuPont, neoprene was highly significant to wartime efforts due to the depletion of natural rubber.
+Polychloroprene or neoprene is a synthetic rubber that doesn’t absorb water.
+It is produced by the free radical polymerization of chloroprene.
+Originally developed in 1930 by by scientists working for the DuPont company, neoprene was highly significant to wartime efforts due to the depletion of natural rubber during World War II.

 Neoprene is actually a proprietary trade name of DuPont that has become generalized in its use.
 The more appropriate name, polychloroprene, isn’t used as often.